Dylan-Ranger/sanitise/README.md

 # Snap-Sanitise: Sensitive Words Management and Sanitization Microservice

-Snap-Sanitise is a microservice with an accompanying web interface designed to help users manage sensitive words via a CRUD interface and sanitise text by replacing sensitive words with asterisks (******)
+Snap-Sanitise is a microservice with an accompanying web interface designed to help users manage sensitive words via a CRUD interface.
+It allows them to submit text which will be sanitised by replacing sensitive words with asterisks (******)

 ## General Approach and Design Decisions